-  DiRusso earned her law degree from the University of Texas School of Law in Austin, Texas.
-She graduated in the top ten percent of her class, Order of the Coif.
-She also holds a Bachelor of Science degree (psychology, with an additional major in professional writing) from Carnegie Mellon University, in Pittsburgh, Pennsylvania.
-She graduated in the top five percent of her college class, Phi Beta Kappa.
+DiRusso earned her law degree from the University of Texas School of Law in Austin, Texas where she graduated in the top 10% of her class and was Order of the Coif.
+She also holds a Bachelor of Science in psychology and professional writing from Carnegie Mellon University, in Pittsburgh, Pennsylvania.
+She graduated in the top 5% of her college class, Phi Beta Kappa.

 DiRusso is the author of more than a dozen law review articles and other publications.
 Her research interests include wills, trusts, intestacy, tax, and tax-exempt charitable organizations.
 She is a frequent presenter of her research at national and international conferences.
 Her publications have appeared in journals such as the Utah Law Review, Indiana Law Review and Vanderbilt Law Review.

 - J.D., University of Texas School of Law, Order of the Coif-Top 10%

 - B.S., Psychology (also majored in professional writing), Carnegie Mellon University, Phi Beta Kappa-Top 5%

 - Wills, Trusts and Estates, Estate and Gift Tax, Estate and Trust Administration, Taxation of Nonprofit Organizations, and Federal Income Tax

 - Harvey S. Jackson Teaching Excellence Award (2009, 2013)